 Patrick Thean, CEO and Co-Founder of Rhythm Systems was there from the beginning and worked very closely with Verne to create these growth tool.

 Our Rhythm strategy execution software platform was originally built to drive execution of the One-Page Strategic Plan and help companies whose growth has hit a ceiling of complexity that can no longer be managed on a piece of paper, much less one page.
-Rhythm has come a long way since then, and our platform is still the best software solution for middle market companies looking to implement the growth tools and ideas outlined in Scaling Up Rockefeller Habits 2.0.
+Rhythm has come a long way since then, and our platform is still the best software solution for middle market and complex companies looking to implement the growth tools and ideas outlined in Scaling Up Rockefeller Habits 2.0.
 Rhythm Scaling UP software provides the system to act as the best entrepreneurial operating system to help you run your business and support your operational planning.